kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 #  📋Checklist-4-ML-E2E-Projects📋
-Checklist for Machine Learning Projects.
+Checklist for ML projects.
 An almost incomplete collections of MLOPs bullet points.
 This list serves three purpouses:
 - Provides a checklist for things that are obvious but are really done or mostly forgotten
 - Provides a step-by-step guide to ML project
 - Provides links and references